Analytical warm dark matter power spectrum on small scales: Mészáros equation for WDM

 and the warm approximation is valid for

-Combining these two conditions, we get upper limits for $bk$ or $\alpha$:
+Combining these two conditions, we get upper limits for $bk$ and $\alpha$:

-In Figure~\ref{bfunk} we show the allowed range of $b$ as a function of wave number $k$.
-The blue area indicates the allowed combination of $kb$ given by Eq.~(\ref{limite}) and the red region the violation of them.
-For instance, considering the lower bound, $m>5.3\ $keV \cite{Irs2017}, which, via Eq.~(\ref{massa b WDM}), corresponds to to $b<7.68\times10^{-8}$, Eq.~(\ref{eq:meszaros-warm}) is valid in the $1\ h \text{/Mpc}<k<20\ h \text{/Mpc}$.
+In Figure~\ref{bfunk}, we show the allowed range of $b$ as a function of the wavenumber $k$.
+The blue area indicates the allowed combination of $kb$ given by Eq.~(\ref{limite}) and the red region their violation.
+For instance, considering the lower bound, $m>5.3\ $keV \cite{Irs2017}, which, via Eq.~(\ref{massa b WDM}), corresponds to $b<7.68\times10^{-8}$, Eq.~(\ref{eq:meszaros-warm}) is valid in the $1\ h \text{/Mpc}<k<20\ h \text{/Mpc}$.